kvsjaswanth2003-lang/SQL-Interview-Questions-Asked-in-Swiggy-Zepto-Blinkit-Zomato/README.md

 ---

+📌 Disclaimer
+This repository is purely for learning & interview preparation purposes.

+Questions are inspired by common interview patterns and do not represent the exact proprietary interview material of any company.

+---

 🌟 Support
 If you find this repo helpful, don’t forget to star ⭐ this repository and share it with your peers!
 ---